 - Worcestershire sauce, garlic, pepper, and salt – and more flavor!

 - Add all the ingredients to a medium bowl and mix with your hands until everything is evenly combined.
 Trust me on this one; you can combine the ingredients better by hand than with a spoon.

-- Using your hands form the meat into 1 1/2 inch balls.
+- Using your hands, form the meat into 1 1/2 inch balls.
 To do this, gentle press the meat in your hands and then roll until you have a perfect ball.
-Do compact the meatballs to tightly or you will have dense meatballs.
+Do compact the meatballs too tightly, or you will have dense meatballs.
 Press them just enough so that they stay together in a nice ball.
-It is also important that you make all your meatballs the same size so they bake evenly.
+It is also important that you make all your meatballs the same size, so they bake evenly.

 - 1 pound sweet pork sausage

 - ½ cup Italian style bread crumbs

 - Preheat oven to 400°F. Line a baking pan with foil or parchment paper.
 If using foil, spray lightly with cooking spray to keep the meatballs from sticking.

 - In a medium bowl, add all of the ingredients and mix thoroughly with your hands.